rks101/eglinux/README.md

 Q. Should I use "su" or "su -" as administrator?
-A. Always use "su -" for a clean substitution to the indented user identity.
+A. Always use "su -" for a clean substitution to the intended user identity.
 "su -" substitutes the root/target user and creates a clean shell without environment variables set by the previous user.
 It's a complete user substitution.
 "su" existing shell environment is more or less retained and substitutes the user.
 It's like mimicking a new user environment.
 After su or "su -", you can check `pwd` or `ls -lrt ~/`  and exit after any such operations.